monifra/Interactive-Form/README.md

 Used techniques:

-- Progressive Enhancement,
+-Progressive Enhancement,
-- Unobtrusive JavaScript,
+-Unobtrusive JavaScript,
-- jQuery Library,
+-jQuery Library,
-- Regular Expressions
+-Regular Expressions

+Extra Credit Feautures:
+-Hide colors select menu untill t-shirt theme is chosen -All of the inputs have real-time error messages, -Name Input error message changes depending on the error.